SDG12 - Responsible Consumption and Production

 [USA and UK is over 60% – teens often over 80%, 2020, Canada and Australia following close]

-NB!
-If the food is covered in plastic and there’s a label on it with ingredients you don’t recognize or couldn’t find in your kitchen, it’s probably UPF.
+If the food is covered in plastic and there’s a label with an artificial sweetener, the word ‘flavoring,’ some health benefit, or an ingredient you don’t recognize or couldn’t find in your kitchen, it’s probably Ultra-Processed Food.
+When in doubt about if it’s Ultra-Processed Food, it’s undoubtedly not homemade food!

 If you only read one diet or nutrition book in your life, make it this one.